gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Reflection/Gapotchenko.FX.Reflection.Loader/README.md

 The task is solved for `ContosoApp` (and every other .NET Framework app as well).
 The default .NET Framework assembly loader can be instructed to load dependent assemblies from inner directories of an app by specifying a set of private probing paths.

-There is another story for .NET Core and .NET which do not directly support additional probing paths.
+There is another story for .NET Core and .NET target frameworks.
+They do not directly support additional probing paths.
 For those target frameworks, using `AssemblyAutoLoader` becomes worthy even for inner directories:

 ``` C#